virgesmith/humanleague/README.md

 The package contains algorithms that use a number of different microsynthesis techniques:
 - [Iterative Proportional Fitting (IPF)](https://en.wikipedia.org/wiki/Iterative_proportional_fitting)
 - [Quasirandom Integer Sampling (QIS)](http://jasss.soc.surrey.ac.uk/20/4/14.html) (no seed population)
-- Quasirandom Integer Sampling of IPF (QISI): A combination of the two techniques whereby IPF solutions are used to sample an integer population.
+- Quasirandom Integer Sampling of IPF (QISI): A combination of the two techniques whereby the results of repeated IPF algorithms are used to sample an integer population.

 The latter provides a bridge between deterministic reweighting and combinatorial optimisation, offering advantages of both techniques:
 - generates high-entropy integral populations